 Content, Content, Content.
 Did I mention content?
 I knew I needed to be active in producing not just quality pieces of content, but more than my competition and make sure that each piece was very focused.
 I wanted to see results fast because I needed too.
 So I decided that I would blog 3 times a week.
 Instead of looking to the latest trends for content ideas (which is a good strategy, just not mine), I opted for a strategy that was strictly focused on my persona, their pain points, and how my agency could solve their problems.

 I didn’t just write content.
-I created slideshares, infographics, and even started a weekly video post focused on quick tips for busy business owners and marketers (the video series brought my weekly postings up to 4 times a week).
+I created slide shares, and infographics, and even started a weekly video post focused on quick tips for busy business owners and marketers (the video series brought my weekly postings up to 4 times a week).
 I also focused a lot of energy on promoting my content via social media marketing and strategic SEO to grow my traffic.

 I needed a site that was more engaging for my users and that generated more leads.
-By merging growth driven design into my process, I was able to make some major changes to my site, and my over all process, that were based on facts and data.
-This also attributed to the faster growth in August and beyond.
+By merging growth-driven design into my process, I was able to make some major changes to my site, and my overall process, which was based on facts and data.
+This is also attributed to the faster growth in August and beyond.
 (See my last article about that here).

 As you can see, each month traffic was going up and up.
-For most businesses this growth would have been suffice.
-But I’m a little hard headed and when I get focused on something it’s hard for me to let go.
+For most businesses, this growth would have been sufficient.
+But I’m a little hard-headed and when I get focused on something it’s hard for me to let go.
 I was growing traffic, but I wasn’t seeing the conversion rates I was looking for.